 Sumba is one of the Lesser Sunda Islands in the province of East Nusa Tenggara, with daily 50-minute flights from Bali’s Ngurah Rai International Airport in Denpasar to Sumba Island’s Tambolaka Airport.

 View this post on Instagram

 The magic of Nihi .
 Everyday the 30 horses from Nihi stable are using the Nihi beach as their playground.
-It s absolutely spectacular to watch them enjoying a bath in the ocean and playing all together like@a bunch of kids . #spectacle #horseworld #horselife #ritual #free #beachlife #leaderhotelintheworld
+It s absolutely spectacular to watch them enjoying a bath in the ocean and playing all together [email protected] bunch of kids . #spectacle #horseworld #horselife #ritual #free #beachlife #leaderhotelintheworld

 The island is made up of natural forested hills, and in the valleys, rice and maize fields glisten green in the sun.
 Villages are surrounded by banana trees and coconut palms, with cows, goats, dogs and chickens wandering around.

 Niha Sumba is the epitome of escape, adventure, and luxury.
 There is world-class surfing and fishing, ancient Stone Age sites and traditional villages, or if you want life’s simpler pleasures you can aLways go for a picnic under breathtaking waterfalls.